-We have approximately \$92 billion of variable annuity account value that has been issued over a period of more than fifty years.
-The diversified variable annuity block consists of \$35 billion of account value with no living benefit guarantees and \$57 billion of account value with living benefit guarantees, primarily GMWB provisions.
-The business is predominately issued through the Ameriprise Financial[®] advisor network.
+We have approximately \$74 billion of variable annuity account value that has been issued over a period of more than 50 years.
+The diversified variable annuity block consists of \$32 billion of account value with no living benefit guarantees and \$42 billion of account value with living benefit guarantees, primarily GMWB provisions.
+The business is predominately issued through the Ameriprise Financial® advisor network.
 The majority of the variable annuity contracts offered by us contain GMDB provisions.
 We also offer variable annuities with death benefit provisions that gross up the amount payable by a certain percentage of contract earnings which are referred to as GGU benefits.
-In addition, we offer contracts with GMWB and GMAB provisions and, until May 2007, we offered contracts containing GMIB provisions.
+We discontinued most new sales of GMWB and GMAB by the end of 2021 and new sales were completely discontinued as of mid-2022.
+We also previously offered contracts containing GMIB provisions.
 See Note 12 to our Consolidated Financial Statements for further discussion of our variable annuity contracts.